oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

 *Estimated Lab Time:* 60 minutes

-Watch the video below for a quick walk through of the lab.
+Watch the video below for a quick walk-through of the lab.
 [](youtube:xEKClAvB-Yg)

 ### About Configuration and Compliance Management

 Changes to configuration properties of database and host targets invariably happen, typically because of common events like patches and upgrades.
-At some point a change to one component can affect the overall system in a negative way.
+At some point, a change to one component can negatively affect the overall system.
 Detecting the root cause becomes paramount.
 With Configuration Management, one can continuously monitor and track configuration drifts of targets against the reference configuration.
-Enterprise Manger automatically collects a comprehensive set of configuration properties of all managed targets across the datacenter and cloud.
+Enterprise Manager automatically collects a comprehensive set of configuration properties of all managed targets across the data center and cloud.

 With Compliance Management, one can run automated, continuous security checks based on industry standards and best practices, such as the Center for Internet Security (CIS), Security Technical Implementation Guide (STIG), Payment Card Industry Data Security Standard (PCI DSS), and Health Insurance Portability and Accountability Act (HIPAA).
 Reinforce industry standards such as STIG and CIS with custom policies to protect against threats, providing secure databases and hosts for applications.
 These security checks provide a compliance score to depict the overall compliance of targets against an industry-standard benchmark.

 ### Objectives

-In this lab you will perform the following steps
+In this lab, you will perform the following steps

 | Step No.                                      | Feature                                                                 | Approx. Time | Details                                                                                                                                                                                    | Value proposition                                                                                                   |
 |-----------------------------------------------------------|-------------------------------------------------------------------------|--------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------|